Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) be a current Member of the Association

-   2. be registered to vote for the electorate or ward that is being contested i.e. is on the relevant electoral roll.
+   b) be registered to vote for the electorate or ward that is being contested i.e. is on the relevant electoral roll.

-   3. be a member of the Association for more than 1 year.
+   c) be a member of the Association for more than 1 year.

 6. Voting, under sub-rule (2), to select candidates must take place either—

    a) in a physical meeting;

-   2. by postal ballot; or
+   b) by postal ballot; or

-   3. secure online voting system.
+   c) secure online voting system.

 ### 104. Elected representatives